tpai/keep-eyes-on-ticket/README.md

 ## Q&A

-**Why activate headless chrome manually?**
+**Why not activate headless chrome in the beginning?**

-I launch chrome at remote rancher server and got hacked, because the endpoint is public all the time, so I rewrite the script that only activate chrome service when lambda need it by API call.
+I did and got hacked, because the endpoint is public all the time, someone might use it with bad intention.

 **Can I use other container management platform but Rancher?**

-Yes you can!
+Yes you can.